appaiya/ticket-booking/README.md

 # Booking

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+This `ticket-booking` code base consists, the basic logic to build the thearte seating system with booking operations.

 ## Development server